redtigercrypto/defiscan1/src/content/protocols/compound-v3.md

 ## Conclusion

-The Compound-v3 Ethereum mainnet protocol achieves Low decentralization scores for its _Upgradeability_, _Autonomy_ and _Exit Window_ dimensions.
+The Compound-v3 Ethereum mainnet protocol achieves High centralization risk scores for its _Upgradeability_, _Autonomy_ and _Exit Window_ dimensions.
 It thus ranks Stage 0.

 The protocol could reach Stage 1 by 1) adopting a _Security Council_ setup for the `ProposalGuardian` and `PauseGuardian` multisig accounts, and 2) implementing validity checks and a fallback mechanism around the Chainlink oracle (or Chainlink adopting a _Security Council_ setup for its own multisig account).